-- Mass will be privately celebrated by Father Alexander and personal attendance will be through Channel 22 only.
-Mass can be viewed daily on Channel 22 in the Medical Center Monday-Thursday at 11 am and Friday at 10 am The chapel is always open for individual prayer (except during Mass).
+- Mass will be privately celebrated by Father Alexander and colleagues only.
+Mass can be viewed daily on Channel 22 in the Medical Center, Monday-Thursday at 11 am and Friday at 10 am The chapel is always open for individual prayer (except during Mass).
 Adoration occurs daily from 12-4 pm.
-Colleagues are encouraged to sign up for Adoration and prayer by contacting Pastoral Care at x5146 or signing up in the Pastoral Care office.
-Colleagues may sign up for 20-60 minute increments from 8 am-6 pm Monday-Friday.
+Colleagues are encouraged to sign up for Adoration by calling Pastoral Care at x5146.

 - Outside clergy members are no longer permitted to visit patients.
 We will utilize our own Pastoral Care staff and electronic methods to minister to patients.

 - Floral deliveries to Saint Francis Healthcare System locations from outside vendors is currently suspended.
 Floral orders are available for delivery within the medical center through Inspire Boutique.

 - Some on-site support groups and classes are temporarily cancelled.

 The Cape Girardeau County Public Health Center has recommended that residents adhere to the the following guidelines: